What? Where? When?: History

 The game was developed between 1975 and 1977 by artist, television host and director Vladimir Voroshilov.
 The very first version of the game (aired September 4, 1975) emphasized knowledge rather than logic; two families competed from their homes.
 In the next two years only two games were aired, the second of which, on 24 December 1977, already was close to today's format: a top spinning on the table selected a viewer's question which is discussed for one minute by a team of 6 persons; the host is "invisible" and present only as a voice.
 (At the time, Voroshilov was banned from appearing on the screen; even his name was not indicated in the show credits.)
 Since 1978 the game has been aired regularly.
 The final major change in rules, in 1982, established that the game continues until 6 points are scored by either side.
 Since 1986, the games have been broadcast live.
 Since 1990, TV broadcasting of the game takes place in the Okhotnichy domik that is located in the Neskuchny Garden.
 In 1991, the game became the first TV show in the USSR where TV viewers and experts could receive monetary prizes.
-Since 2001, only TV viewers can received monetary prizes.
+Since 2001, only TV viewers can receive monetary prizes.

 The game quickly became popular, and a dozen or so of the best players from the TV version have become household names of the same magnitude as pop-music stars: Viktor Sidnev, Nurali Latypov, Alexander Drouz, Rovshan Askerov, Fyodor Dvinyatin, Boris Burda, Anatoly Wasserman, Maxim Potashyov, among others.